Homogeneous sets, clique-separators, critical graphs, and optimal $\chi$-binding functions

 In this paper, we combine the two decomposition methods by homogeneous sets and clique-separators in order to determine optimal $\chi$-binding functions for subclasses of $P_5$-free graphs and of $(C_5,C_7,\ldots)$-free graphs.
 In particular, we prove the following for each $\omega\geq 1$: \begin{enumerate} \item[(i)] $f_{\{P_5,\B\}}^\star(\omega)=\f(\omega)\in \Theta(\omega^2/\log(\omega)),$ \item[(ii)] $f_{\{P_5,\Ha\}}^\star(\omega)=f^\star_{\{2K_2\}}(\omega)\in\mathcal{O}(\omega^2),$ \item[(iii)] $f_{\{C_5,C_7,\ldots,\B\}}^\star(\omega)=f^\star_{\{C_5,3K_1\}}(\omega)\notin \mathcal{O}(\omega),$ and \item[(iv)] $f_{\{P_5,C_4\}}^\star(\omega)=\lceil(5\omega-1)/4\rceil.$ \end{enumerate}

 We also characterise, for each of our considered graph classes, all graphs $G$ with $\chi(G)>\chi(G-u)$ for each $u\in V(G)$.
-From these structural results, we can prove Reed's conjecture -- relating chromatic number, clique number, and maximum degree of a graph -- for $(P_5,\B)$-free graphs.
+From these structural results, Reed's conjecture -- relating chromatic number, clique number, and maximum degree of a graph -- follows for $(P_5,\B)$-free graphs.